OldManUmby/DND.SRD.Wiki/pages/17.magic/default.md

 _Wondrous item, uncommon_

 While lit, this hooded lantern burns for 6 hours on 1 pint of oil, shedding bright light in a 30-foot radius and dim light for an additional 30 feet.
 Invisible creatures and objects are visible as long as they are in the lantern’s bright light.
-You can use an action to lower the hood, reducing the light to dim light in a 5* foot radius.
+You can use an action to lower the hood, reducing the light to dim light in a 5-foot radius.

 #### Luck Blade